Ajijul123aa/basic-vai/README.md

 # basic Termux
-Basic Package For New Users,,,or  Old In One Click Get all Basic Pakages,,and All python pakages are installed,,,
+# Basic Package For New Users,,,or  O
+# ld In One Click Get all Basic Pakages,,and #
+# All python pakages are installed,,,